France on Friday

 I intend to read this book again before I go to France, to fix real historic details that I skimmed over in my rush to read the fascinating story.

-(The picture above is obtained from Flickr, and if you click on it, you will learn more about him.
-The publishers, Simon & Schuster’s Touchstone imprint, gave me a hard-cover copy of this book to read.)
+(The picture above is obtained from Flickr, by a photographer identified only as “Panoramas”.
+Simon & Schuster’s Touchstone imprint, gave me a hard-cover copy of this book to read.)

-12 Comments to “Visit Versailles in Historic Novel”
+12 thoughts on “Visit Versailles in Historic Novel

 Thank you for this wonderful review of Mistress of the Sun!
 In your trip to Versailles, be sure to visit Vaux le Vicomte, which is closer to what Versailles would have been like during the period of my novel.